PeCoReT/pecoret.github.io/docs/user-guide/advisories.md

 title: Advisories
 ---

 Advisories are findings that belong to a third party application.
-They can be exported to PDF or Markdown files and may have CVE-IDs assigned.
+They can be exported to PDF and may have CVE-IDs assigned.

 The `Inbox` is just available to users of the `Advisory Management` group.